pellepelster/solidblocks/doc/content/runbooks/paperback/_index.md

 * ❺ the `document_id`
 * ❻ the encrypted key shard data
 * ❼ a checksum that can be used to verify the key shard data entry during restore
-* ❽ codewords to decrypt the key shard data
+* ❽ codewords to decrypt the key shard data.
+Note that without the codewords, the `key_shard` can not be used for restore.

 ![key shard](offlinebackup_key_shard.png)

-### Clean up
+#### Clean up

-After document distribution, clean up the machine where the backup was created and remove the PDFs and the secret file.
+After document distribution, remember to clean up the machine where the backup was created and remove the PDFs and the secret file.

-## Recovery
+### Recovery

+Again, like during backup, consider using an ephemeral machine and operating system to securely restore your data.
 Start the interactive recovery process with the target file where the record data should be written to

 ```shell
 paperback recover --interactive recover.txt